Landing page with styled-components and react-bootstrap

 yarn add react-bootstrap bootstrap

-And add the following link in index.html
+And add the following link in index.html (this file is in public folder).

 <link